-All admission decisions are made by the Admission Committee, which is composed of program faculty members and the Program Director.
+All admission decisions are made by the Admission Committee, which is composed of program faculty members and the Program Chair.
 All admission decisions are confidential.

 An application fee is required before an application will be processed.
-Application fee waivers are granted on the basis of expressed financial need.
+Application fee waivers may be granted upon request.